faketechlabsberlin/wt21-duaw/README.md

 ## Inclusion of a project for display on DUAW website
 The current prototype is fetching data from an external github organisation: [https://github.com/faketechlabsberlin](https://github.com/faketechlabsberlin).

-To be presented on the DUAW website, the following steps need to be undertaken:
+To be presented on the DUAW website, the following steps need to be undertaken in the github repository of the project:
 1. Under `Settings`: the `about` section as well as `topics` need to be filled.
 2. To provide further information about the team, the [`project-information.json`](https://github.com/TechLabs-Berlin/wt21-duaw/blob/main/duaw-ds/project-information.json) file needs to be downloaded, updated with required information and added to first page of the repository.
 3. A project image (JPG format) needs to be uploaded at the first page of the repository and called `project-image.jpg`